NixOS/nix/doc/manual/src/language/constructs/lookup-path.md

 > *lookup-path* = `<` *identifier* [ `/` *identifier* ]... `>`

 A lookup path is an identifier with an optional path suffix that resolves to a [path value](@docroot@/language/types.md#type-path) if the identifier matches a search path entry in [`builtins.nixPath`](@docroot@/language/builtins.md#builtins-nixPath).
-The algorithm for search path resolution is described in the documentation on [`builtins.findFile`](@docroot@/language/builtins.md#builtins-findFile).
+The algorithm for lookup path resolution is described in the documentation on [`builtins.findFile`](@docroot@/language/builtins.md#builtins-findFile).

 > **Example**
 >